ivonederlof/xlf-translator/README.md

 # Xlf-translator

-This library could be used to automate your i18n translations with google translate.
+This package may be used to automate i18n translations with google translate.
-I use this package mainly for bootstrapping the language, before i can edit the csv files in numbers/excel.
+It is primarily used for bootstrapping language files before they are edited with csv files in numbers/excel.
-This project is still under construction
+This project is still under construction.

 ## Getting Started